top of page

 THE ENLARGED CHURCH MODEL

-Vocation@Work is about building a holistic WholeLife church that gathers on Sunday and scattered into the community on Monday.
+Vocation@Work is a program for faith & work integration that builds the holistic WholeLife Church that gathers on Sunday and scattered into the community on Monday.

 THE CHURCH